 Modern EMS in Tennessee was created by state legislation in 1972.
 This law authorized the training of Emergency Medical Technicians (EMTs) and mandated the creation of standards for ambulances and medical equipment.
-The EMS Division was formed to coordinate training and certification of EMTs, implement ambulance licensing standards to include vehicle inspection and permitting and plan EMS system development.
+The Office of EMS was formed to coordinate training and certification of EMTs, implement ambulance licensing standards to include vehicle inspection and permitting and plan EMS system development.
 An EMS Advisory Council was established to advise the Department of Health on EMS policy and regulations.

 In 1973 legislation mandated the training and certification of Paramedics.
 In 1977 legislation authorized the creation and management of a statewide system of EMS radio communications.
 This completed the legal authorization for the initial development of Tennessee’s EMS system.